varun2507027108-oss/AI-Orchestration-System/README.md

-# 🧬 Blueprint.ai — AI Founder Orchestration System
+# Team Parallax - 🧬 Blueprint.ai — AI Founder Orchestration System
 *From raw prompt to investor-ready founder package in 90 seconds.*

 Blueprint.ai is a stateful, multi-agent AI pipeline built to orchestrate the journey from a raw startup idea to a fully structured, ready-to-build project.
 By leveraging a parallel-branching path architecture and a human-in-the-loop (HITL) gate interrupt, it transforms a simple text prompt into a cohesive founder suite: VC validation reports, competitor intelligence, a Product Requirements Document (PRD), PostgreSQL schemas, development backlog sprints, promotional copy, and exportable PDF/Notion deliverables.